Saturday, January 17, 2015

 The Greek Noun Aión

 As noted earlier, the Jewish authors of the New Testament used the Greek language to express what were essentially Jewish ideas and concepts shaped largely by the inspired content of the Hebrew Bible.
 So when they wanted to express the idea that the Hebrew word olam embodied, they used words from the Greek language that could best serve as vehicles for its meaning.
 One of the words that they used as the Greek equivalent of olam is the Greek noun aión.
-In the New Testament, the word aión denotes an uninterrupted, indefinite duration of time - or simply, an “eon” or “age.”
+In the New Testament, the word aión denotes an indefinitely long period of time - i.e., an “eon.”
 The Analytical Greek Lexicon defines aión as "a period of time of significant character; life; an era; an age."

 Consider the following entry on "time" from The Interpreter's Dictionary of the Bible (Vol. IV, p.
 643):